 Did you know, according to the American Heart Association (AHA) adults in America consume an average of 77 grams (15.5 tsp) of sugar per day!
 That adds up to 60 pounds of sugar a year!
-AHA's recommended sugar intake per day is 36 grams (9 tsp) for men and 25 grams (6 tsp) for women.
-With that in mind, the average American is consuming more than double the daily-recommended amount of sugar!
+It's recommended that we cut down this number to less than 10 tsp per day (AHA suggests no more than 6-9 tsp.)